Prof. Kimberly Houser

 What is legal tech?
 What is the impact of technology in the classical way of law practice?
 Is it more from user experience?

-You are speaker in different conferences and countries.
-Did you see differences on adopting new ways of legal technology per different countries?
+You are a speaker in different conferences and countries.
+Did you see differences in adopting new ways of legal technology per different countries?

 That is a great question.
 I am currently working on a paper examining the differences in law and policy regarding the future of AI in the U.S., EU and China and how the many differences will either help or harm the growth of this field in these blocks.